playfulsparkle/oc4_product_data_feed/README.md

 # Playful Sparkle - Google Base

-A **Google Merchant feed** is a crucial structured data file that provides Google with essential information about your products, enabling them to be displayed prominently in Google Shopping and other Google services.
-This feed includes vital product details such as titles, descriptions, images, prices, and availability.
-By optimizing your Google Merchant feed, you can significantly boost your product visibility, attract more customers, and drive increased traffic to your online store.

-The **Playful Sparkle - Google Base** is an OpenCart 4 feed extension meticulously designed to streamline the creation and management of your Google Merchant product feed.
-This extension simplifies the process of associating Google product categories with your store's product categories, ensuring accurate mapping and enhanced visibility in search results.
-By generating a comprehensive XML feed tailored for Google Merchant, this extension guarantees that your products are easily accessible to potential customers, ultimately helping you maximize your online sales and grow your business.
+The **Playful Sparkle - Google Base** extension allows OpenCart 4 users to effortlessly export products to Google Merchant Center in XML format.
+This tool enhances product visibility on Google Shopping, making it easier for potential customers to discover and purchase your products.

+The extension simplifies the integration with Google Merchant Center, automating product feed management and enhancing online presence in the competitive market.
+Streamline your operations and boost sales with this essential tool for OpenCart 4!

+## What is Google Merchant Center?
+[Google Merchant Center](https://merchants.google.com) is a platform for retailers to upload product listings, allowing them to appear in Google Shopping and Google Ads.
+It helps increase visibility, optimize targeted advertising, and provides valuable analytics to improve your marketing strategies.

 ---

 ## Features

 ### Playful Sparkle - Google Base
-- **Comprehensive XML Feed Generation**: Creates a detailed Google Merchant product feed in XML format for your OpenCart store, ready for submission to Google.
-- **Category Association**: Easily associate Google product categories with your shop's categories for precise mapping and improved search visibility.
-- **Flexible Currency Options**: Choose or change the currency for the generated feed to suit your business needs.
+- **Skip Out of Stock Products:** Exclude unavailable items from your feed for a better customer experience.
+- **Currency Selection:** Display prices in your chosen currency for different markets.
+- **Multi-Language Support:** Create product feeds in various languages to reach diverse customer bases.
+- **Language-Specific Feed Submission:** Choose which language-specific feed to submit to Google Merchant Center.
 - **User-Friendly Setup**: Enjoy a seamless setup process through the OpenCart interface, designed for ease of use and efficiency.
 - **Full Compatibility**: Fully compatible with OpenCart v4.x, ensuring smooth integration with your existing setup.